gokul-elumalai/gokul-elumalai/README.md

 ## 🧑‍🦱 About me :
 - 👨‍💻 I'm a Software Engineer from India.
-- 💻 I help develop and maintain backend applications.
+- 💻 I develop and maintain backend applications.